The Landing is bringing shoppable social and collaboration to interior design – TechCrunch

 “There’s no contextually rich, visual shopping destination, where you could curate and discover and share and shop all in one place,” co-founder Miri Buckland said.
 The Landing hopes to be that destination.

 Started by Buckland and Ellie Buckingham, The Landing is launching with $2.5 million in financing, in a round led by Aileen Lee at Cowboy Ventures.
 Lee will be taking a board seat.
-Other investors include Dara Treseder, the CMO of Peloton, Manish Chandra and Tracy Sun, the founders of Poshmark, Unshackled, Designer Fund, and Progression Fund.
+Other investors include Dara Treseder, the CMO of Peloton; Manish Chandra and Tracy Sun, the founders of Poshmark; Unshackled; Designer Fund; and Progression Fund.

 The Landing began as a pandemic pivot.
 Buckland and Buckingham were always interested in solving the pain point of contextual furnishing for users, but began by physically moving people into apartments and helping them set up different furniture.
 Then, the pandemic hit and limited the ability to do high-touch services.
 Buckingham says that this was “potentially the best forcing function” to focus on what kind of business The Landing wanted to be.